TLP:CLEAR

 60847567bce85f20...ELF 32-bit ARMv76,086,388 B

-Note: Binary sizes are identical across waves 2 and 3 (except i386 in wave 1: 10,940,852 vs 10,944,948 — a 4 KB difference indicating a build-system change between releases).
-SHA256 hashes differ across waves because the repository publishes new builds weekly, and the /permalink/latest/ URL resolves to the newest release.
+Note: Binary sizes are identical across all three waves for x86_64, aarch64, and armv7.
+Only i686 differs: wave 1's build is 10,940,852 B, exactly 4 KB smaller than the 10,944,948 B i686 build shipped in waves 2 and 3, indicating a build-system change between the wave 1 and wave 2 releases.
+SHA256 hashes differ across all waves because the repository publishes a new build weekly, and the /permalink/latest/ URL resolves to whatever is newest at fetch time.

 The threat is not in the binary itself (Xmrig is well-documented) but in the distribution method.
 Using GitLab's release CDN provides several advantages to the attacker: